If you can find a path with no obstacles, it probably doesn’t lead anywhere. – Frank A. Clark

 If you can find a path with no obstacles, it probably doesn’t lead anywhere.

-Take time to learn the lessons that life throws your way, because these lessons will be critical to your success as you move forward into the future.
+Take time to learn the lessons that life throws your way.
+These lessons will be critical to your success as you make progress along your journey toward your goals.

 Gain More Knowledge…